dremio-professional-services/dremio-deployment/aws-eks-auto-mode/README.md

 ## Deployment Modes

-There are three modes of deployment:
+There are two modes of deployment:
 - Full: Deployment including all Dremio components with production sizing
 - Light: Classic deployment without semantic search and without Dremio Catalog
-- Minimal: Full Dremio deployment with all Dremio components, but with the minimum sizing

 ## Helm Chart deployment in an EKS Auto Mode cluster (Full deployment)